Haskell in Muskogee County, Oklahoma — The American South (West South Central)

 Erected 1995 by Oklahoma Historical Society.
 (Marker Number 72.)

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Battery C, 160th Field Artillery Battalion, 45th Infantry Division Memorial (approx. 0.9 miles away); First Haskell Casualties (approx. 2.3 miles away); War and Veterans Memorial (approx. 2.3 miles away); Btry B 171st Field Artillery Bn / Btry C 160th Field Artillery Bn Battery E and Battery C 160th Field Artillery (approx. 2.3 miles away); JB Bates, Sr. (approx. 2˝ miles away); Veterans Memorial (approx. 10.2 miles away); Koweta Mission (approx. 10.4 miles away).
+Battery C, 160th Field Artillery Battalion, 45th Infantry Division Memorial First Haskell Casualties (approx. 2.3 miles away); War and Veterans Memorial (approx. 2.3 miles away); Btry B 171st Field Artillery Bn / Btry C 160th Field Artillery Bn (approx. 2.3 miles away); Battery E and Battery C 160th Field Artillery (approx. 2.3 miles away); JB Bates, Sr. (approx. 2˝ miles away); Veterans Memorial (approx. 10.2 miles away); Koweta Mission (approx. 10.4 miles away).
 Touch for a list and map of all markers in Haskell.

 Credits.
 This page was last revised on October 14, 2017.
-This page originally submitted on October 11, 2014, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 397 times since then and 30 times this year.
+It was originally submitted on October 11, 2014, by Michael Manning of Woodlawn, Tennessee.
+This page has been viewed 453 times since then and 31 times this year.
 Photos: 1. submitted on October 13, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
 2. submitted on October 11, 2014, by Michael Manning of Woodlawn, Tennessee.
 3. submitted on October 13, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Bernard Fisher was the editor who published this page.